 Justice Traps the Guilty #14 (February 1950) “Knockout Racket”, art by Marvin Stein?

 The earliest work for Prize Comics signed by Marvin Stein was in JTTG #22 (January 1951).
 Although unsigned, the cover for JTTG #20 (November 1950) was almost certainly done by Stein as well.
 There are a number of earlier pieces whose attribution to Marvin becomes progressively more difficult and uncertain.
 One thing is clear is that Stein did not arrive at the Simon and Kirby studio with his mature style.
 “Knockout Racket” is the earliest lead story that I am comfortable to even questionably assign to Stein.
 But it is tentative; perhaps the only thing on the page shown above that I can point to that suggests Stein’s mature style are the eyes of the lady in splash.
-The first page shows a device often used by Simon and Kirby for their romance stories, the soliloquy splash.
+The first page shows a device often used by Simon and Kirby for their romance stories, the confessional splash.
 This is a format where a character in the splash introduces the story and where the speech balloon contains the title.
-All of Stein’s lead stories use a soliloquy splash while those other early lead stories by other artists did not.
-However I am not prepared to assign all lead stories with soliloquy splashes to Marvin.
+All of Stein’s lead stories use a confessional splash while those other early lead stories by other artists did not.
+However I am not prepared to assign all lead stories with confessional splashes to Marvin.

 Justice Traps the Guilty #27 (June 1951) “Sky Smugglers”, art by Marvin Stein